La Jolla Farms

 Community

 The City of San Diego Council District 1 serves our area.
-The Census 2000 Fact Finder provides State and Federal demographic information.
 There are several municipal government and planning organizations in the area including the La Jolla Town Council.
 La Jolla Farms real property is described in detail on several local web sites.
 Visit these informative web sites for more governmental, community planning and real estate information.

 City & County Government ^top^